Clearwater Termite Prevention

 The chemical barrier pesticides that are presently available are created to last no greater than 5-10 years.

-10. Use termite baits & monitors
+10. Use termite baits and monitors

 advance termite bait station Termite Monitors and Baits can be used as a companion with termite prevention sprays for controlling below ground termites, or as a stand alone treatment technique.
-Rather than injecting chemicals into the soil, you can also place termite bait straight into the ground around the exterior of your house.
+Rather than injecting chemicals into the soil, you can simply place termite bait straight into the ground around the exterior of your house.

 The innovation of baiting systems for termites are continuously altering and enhancing.
 We presently recommend the Advance Termite Bait Monitoring Stations.
-Baiting colonies of termites is easy & can also be used as a tracking tool to detect termites when they are not yet a risk to your house.
+Baiting colonies of termites is easy and can also be used as a tracking tool to detect termites when they are not yet a risk to your house.

 Termite Prevention Services

 It is very difficult to control a termite infestation with do-it-yourself procedures.
-If you suspect you have a termite invasion, contact our certified termite pest control team who offer termite prevention services instantly.
+If you suspect you have a termite invasion, contact our licensed termite pest control team who offer termite prevention services instantly.
 They will figure out the degree of your termite issue and give you a recommendation for a suitable course of treatment.

 Termite Prevention FAQ's